In March 2013, I submitted a response to an editorial published on March 6th by the New York Times.

 And yet there is something deeply wrong about this claim to truth and justice obtained by fleeing the jurisdiction and stealing children.
 Children are abducted because abductors fear that they may be scrutinized in court, and fear what may be revealed of their own human imperfections.
 They may, they fear, be forced to share and divide parenting time; and that is what they do not want to do.
 Children’s interests are secondary in this construction of reality.
 But Professor Meier is determined to play the abductor’s advocate.

 What we parents experience in the courts, however, is something more, and something that may be quite different: we see an underfunded, backed-up government institution that is too slow in addressing the urgency of the child abduction emergencies in our lives, just as it must also be excruciatingly slow in stepping in to prevent intimate-partner violence.
 Professor Meier fatally fails to acknowledge the traumatic depth of cruelty and violence against children and families that child abduction represents, and instead affirms the infallibility of the pathology that justifies and perpetuates it.
-I would not recommend that anyone follow Joan Meier into battle behind this banner.
+I would not recommend that anyone follow Joan Meier into battle behind this banner, but many will.
+And the children and overpowered parents are to be the intended victims.

 Professor Meier’s efforts have a history that can’t be covered in this editorial, but there is a final point I’d like to make.